published: Tuesday, October 22, 2019

 Several respected Nebraska farmers and ranchers have agreed to share their experiences with generational transition.
 Learn from this panel of producers, who have experienced transitions, each in their own way.
 The panel will discuss what worked and what did not work for their operations and families.

 published: Wednesday, October 2, 2019

 “The most unfair thing you can do to your children is to treat them all equally,” stated a farm/ranch transition expert.

 The story of “the Little Red Hen” cames to my mind.
 The hen and her chick plant the seed, tend, harvest, grind, and bake the wheat into bread.
 Although the poultry clan ask other farm yard animals for help, the other animals refuse to participate.
 After smelling the hot crusty loaf, the other farm animals want to eat the bread they did not contribute to.
 Was it fair if the Little Red Hen chose to only share the bread with her chick?
 Was it fair?
 Was it equal?

 published: Monday, September 23, 2019

-Farmers and Ranchers: Locations for August's free legal and financial clinics are here!
+Free legal and financial clinics are being offered for farmers and ranchers in October.
 The clinics are one-on-one meetings with an Ag Law Attorney and an Ag Financial counselor.